PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Bing-Video-Search/quickstarts/sdk-java-quickstart.md

         //...
     }
     ```
-2. İçinde `VideoSearch()`, istemci kullanarak bir video arama isteği Gönder `SwiftKey` arama terimi.
-Video arama API'si bir sonuç döndürdü, ilk sonucu alın ve kimliği, adı ve URL, döndürülen videoları toplam sayısını yazdırın.
+2. Within `VideoSearch()`, Send a video search request using the client, with `SwiftKey` as the search term.
+If the Video Search API returned a result, get the first result and print its id, name, and URL, along with the total number of videos returned.

     ```java
     VideosInner videoResults = client.searchs().list("SwiftKey");